This country tried a four-day work week and it was ‘an overwhelming success’

 It seems to be also coinciding with the way the coronavirus pandemic has forced people to re-evaluate their mental health and their priorities in life.
 The pandemic, of course, showed everyone how comprehensively a crisis can alter our lives.
 So why not live the one we want right now, if we’re not already?

 “The four-day week is picking up momentum,” Will Stronge, director of research at the UK think tank Autonomy, told Bloomberg recently.
-“For the large majority of firms, reducing working hours is an entirely realistic goal.”Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
-Price:Was $130, Now $87.99!
-Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+“For the large majority of firms, reducing working hours is an entirely realistic goal.”Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission